elenaryan/assembler/README.md

 ## Test Suite
 *	alpharegisters

 * duplicates.txt
+	checks for duplicate labels

 * givenexample.txt
-	provides the given UST-3400 assembly instructions for testing
+	provides the given UST-3400 assembly instructions for testing (tests lw, add, beq, noop, halt, and .fill)

+* otheroperations.txt
+	tests for operations not used in any other tests (nand, sw, jalr)

 * invalidlabel1.txt
+	checks for labels that begin with numbers

 * invalidlabel2.txt
+	checks for labels that contain special characters

 * invalidlabel3.txt
+	checks for labels greater than 6 characters

 * invalidopcode.txt
-	this tests two commands with invalid opcodes but proper registers and formatting
+	tests a command with an invalid opcode but proper registers and formatting

 * invalidregister.txt
-	attempts to use an invalid register name for the destination field of add
+	attempts to use an invalid register (a register that does not exist)

-* text.txt
+* alpharegisters
-	tests lw, add, beq, noop, nand, halt, .fill with and without labels, with all valid fields
+	attempts to use an invalid register (one that is not a number)